-TestAmerica's CEO, Vice-President of Quality, Technical and Operations Support, General Managers, and Corporate Quality Directors receive a monthly report from the Corporate Quality Director summarizing any current data integrity or data recall investigations.
-The General Managers are also made aware of progress on these issues for their specific laboratories.
+TestAmerica's CEO, Executive VP of Operations, VP of Client & Technical Services, VPs of Operations, and Corporate Quality Directors receive a monthly report from the Corporate Quality and EH&S Director summarizing any current data integrity or data recall investigations.
+The VPs of Operations are also made aware of progress on these issues for their specific laboratories.